talafeco/gaiadr3_double_stars/README.md

     - Done
 4. Calculate orbit period
 5. Check, if absolute magnitude measurement is possible on the images
+6. Calculate Gaia source positions to the current epoch and compare them to the measurement results.

 # Zsolti's input